Minefield01/Group-28/README.md

 # Ayesha Beauty Creations

 # Task Assignment
-Hilton- Scratch Customer flowchart
+Hilton- Customer flowchart
-Minefield- Scratch, Pseudocode
+Minefield- Scratch, Pseudocode and flowcharts document etc
 # Documentations
 *This repository is containing of all the tasks and implementations that each and everyone of our team has come up with, after we have